6 totally disorienting places!

-Escape at these amazing sites in the Pays de la Loire region, which take visitors on an explorations of distant lands.
+Escape at these amazing sites in Atlantic Loire Valley, which take visitors on an explorations of distant lands.
 You can even change planets and walk on the Moon!

-When you next visit the Pays de la Loire, will you choose to stride through a Canadian forest, visit Tuscany, fill your lungs with fresh Alpine air or adventure through Patagonia?
+Next tim you visit Atlantic Loire Valley, will you choose to stride through a Canadian forest, visit Tuscany, fill your lungs with fresh Alpine air or adventure through Patagonia?
 In their own different ways, each of these spaces teleports visitors to new horizons.

 So slip on your trainers, pack your suitcase and get discovering.
 A unique opportunity to test out the old adage that adventure sometimes lies at the end of the road...